What is the SWINGBY token?

 Discover how SWINGBY tokens fuel the Skybridge protocol.

 SWINGBY runs as a BEP2 token on the Binance Chain.
-It is primarily used to prove eligibility to participate in a TSS group and represents the financial commitment ('the bond') for network validators to behave properly.
+(SWINGBY token migrated to ERC20) It is primarily used to prove eligibility to participate in a TSS group and represents the financial commitment ('the bond') for network validators to behave properly.

 Future use cases such as governance and fee reductions are currently investigated.
 In the future, the SWINGBY token is expected to be issued on other blockchains as a peg that will be connected with a Swingby Skybridge.

 Swingby Skybridge is designed as a permissionless network where no central authority can determine who can participate in a group or not.
-To do so, Swingby Skybridge node operators ( 'metanodes') must prove that they own SWINGBY tokens on Binance Chain, and lock (or stake) them for as long as they intend to participate in a TSS group.
+To do so, Swingby Skybridge node operators ( 'metanodes') must prove that they own SWINGBY tokens, and lock (or stake) them for as long as they intend to participate in a TSS group.

 To join a TSS group, a participant must acquire SWINGBY and have owned it for a period of time.
 Then, a participate can prove this ownership when TSS rounds (including public key creation and the signing events) occur.